Barbapulpe/xmpp-ap-bridge/README.md

 ### Design advantages and limitations

 The architecture is simple: one bot listens for events from the Fediverse, the other for events from XMPP.
 The protocol and server queue management is all done from the servers hosting the bots.
 After parsing the text for commands and/or recipients, messages are either answered to or echoed to the other world.
-Several languages are supported and more can easily be added.
+Several languages are supported and more can easily be added (just drop an additional `xx.txt` file in the appropriate directory, see comments in configuration files).

 This has the following advantages: simple for users (I tried to make the mention system as intuitive as possible), who can use their usual account and application.